tc39/proposal-atomics-wait-async/PROPOSAL.md

 ## Notable facts (informal semantics)

 Multiple agents can `waitAsync` on the same location at the same time.
-A `wake` on the location will resolve all the waiters' promises (as many as the `count` argument to `wake` allows for).
+A `notify` on the location will resolve all the waiters' promises (as many as the `count` argument to `notify` allows for).

 A single agent can `waitAsync` multiple times on a single location before any of the waits are resolved.
-A `wake` on the location will resolve (sequentially) all the promises (as many as the count argument allows for).
+A `notify` on the location will resolve (sequentially) all the promises (as many as the count argument allows for).

-Some agents can `wait` and other agents can `waitAsync` on the same location at the same time, and a `wake` will wake waiters regardless of how they are waiting.
+Some agents can `wait` and other agents can `waitAsync` on the same location at the same time, and a `notify` will wake waiters regardless of how they are waiting.

 A single agent can first `waitAsync` on a location and then, before that wait is resolved, `wait` on the same location.

-A single agent can `waitAsync` on a location and can then `wake` on that location to resolve that promise within itself.
+A single agent can `waitAsync` on a location and can then `notify` on that location to resolve that promise within itself.

-More generally, an agent can `waitAsync` on a location and only subsequent to that take action that will cause some agent to perform a `wake`.
+More generally, an agent can `waitAsync` on a location and only subsequent to that take action that will cause some agent to perform a `notify`.
 For this reason, an implementation of `waitAsync` that blocks is not viable.

 There are two fairness schemes: inter-agent and intra-agent.
 Among different